aditya19970411/Backend-Task/README.md

 # Backend Task
 Express with Postgres

-Install postgres Database for the Operating System you want to wor
+Install postgres Database for the Operating System you want to work

 # How To Run The Service